skibum227/intel-brief/README.md

 - **Light/dark mode toggle** — preference persisted in localStorage

 The server runs on `localhost:15173` (or the next free port) and stays alive until `Ctrl+C`.
 The `/ping` endpoint returns the file path and server status for debugging.

+### Market & Regulatory Intel
+A `## Market & Regulatory Intel` section appears at the bottom of each brief when relevant external signals are found:

+- **Regulatory RSS** — CFPB, Fed, OCC, FDIC press releases filtered since last run
+- **SEC EDGAR** — 8-K filings (material events) for Affirm, Block, and PayPal
+- **NewsAPI** — keyword-targeted news for BNPL, competitors, and fintech regulation

+Claude only surfaces items that directly affect Perpay's business.
+The section is omitted entirely on quiet days.

 ### Search (`search.py`)
 Search across all past briefs from the command line: